GroceriStar/pdf-export-component/README.md

 - [ ] Move our stuff like `fetch` and other, that is not necessary in build to devDependencies.

+- [ ] update our components in a way so we can actually be free from similar files with similar names.

 example how i use list: